 - You're done!

 Here's an example of what your finished chart might look like.
-This is live data!
-If the numbers in the sheet change, the chart will update.
+By the way, this is live data, fed from an actual Google Sheet and embedded here in this webpage!
+If the numbers in the sheet change, the chart will update here.

 There is plenty of data on the web.
 Many governments and other organisations publish "open data" that anyone is welcome to download, look at or play with.
 Take a look through some of these open data repositories and see what interesting data you can find.
 You can also try Googling for information and including the term [dataset] in the search.
 You can also try using [filetype:csv] or [filetype:xlsx] in the search to restrict the results to commonly importable tabular data formats.